nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-tools/nuxeo-devcontainer.md

 ## Deploy your Custom Application Image

-The `docker-compose` generator creates a basic Docker Compose description file that starts your custom image and forward the container’s port 8080 to 8080 on localhost.
+The `docker-compose` generator creates a basic Docker Compose description file that starts your custom image and forwards the container’s port 8080 to 8080 on localhost.
 You can update the `docker-compose` file to start a MongoDB, Elasticsearch, ...

 ```shell
 docker-compose up